State-owned enterprise: China

 China's SOEs perform functions such as: contributing to central and local governments revenues through dividends and taxes, supporting urban employment, keeping key input prices low, channeling capital towards targeted industries and technologies, supporting sub-national redistribution to poorer interior and western provinces, and aiding the state's response to natural disasters, financial crises and social instability.

+China's SOEs are at the forefront of global seaport-building, and most new ports constructed by them are done within the auspices of the Belt and Road Initiative.

-SOEs in India
+India

-In India, government enterprises exist in the form of Public sector undertakings (PSUs).
+In India, government enterprises exist in the form of Public Sector Undertakings (PSUs).